Rice Sticks and Tea Asian Food Pantry – Boston

 About

-Founded in 1998, Ricesticks and Tea (RST) is a food pantry program serving over 120 pre-screened low-income Asian immigrant and refugee families each month.
+Founded in 1998, Ricesticks and Tea (RST) is an emergency food pantry program serving over 120 pre-screened low-income Asian immigrant and refugee families each month.
 Those 120 households represent over 300 children, adults and seniors.
 It is the only food pantry program in the region whose mission is to serve the Asian community and provide food that is consistent with their cultural cooking traditions and preferences.